 Dave traces his ancestral roots to the early 1100s in Venice, Italy.
 Del Dotto relatives still live in Lucca, Italy (near Pisa).
 As a result, his heritage plays a big part in the visual look and feel of his Napa Valley wineries as well as the actual wine making.
 This winery is everything a classic Italian villa should be from the ancient, gnarled olive trees in front to the marble façade on the outside of the building to the gorgeous 1-ton marble columns inside.
 In addition, the interior features colorful and ornate tile work, the Venetian chandeliers, the ancient mosaic marble floors, and a beautiful bright orange onyx window upstairs.

-It took several years to build this 16,000 square foot masterpiece.
+Permits for the construction of the winery were filed in 2003; it then took several years to build this 16,000 square foot masterpiece.
 On a trip to Italy, while in Florence, Dave and his wife Yolanda spotted a marble butterfly being worked on by artist Ilio de Filippis at his studio.
 Dave and Ilio became friends and Dave soon commissioned him to oversee the design and construction of Del Dotto Estate Winery & Caves.
 Italian stone masons were brought over to build the intricate brick ceilings as well as to work on the detailed floor tile mosaics.
 They lived in Napa Valley until their work was completed.

 But one local artist also contributed; Italian born but Calistoga resident Carlo Marchiori painted all the frescos on the inside the wine cave.
 Marchiori runs his own gallery in Calistoga; Ca’ Toga Galleria D’ Arte.
 He is a well-known muralist who has created murals around the world primarily in North America, Europe and Asia – in select hotels, wineries and casinos.
 He lives in his self-titled Villa CA’TOGA in the northern part of Calistoga and opens his impressive house to visitors for tours by appointment during select times in the summer.